snakster/cpp.react/guides/Concurrency.md

 Each turn still has exclusive access to the whole graph, but the workload per turn is increased.
 Instead of adding another dimension, we attempt to extend the existing one.
-The following figure summarizes the idea:
+The following figure depicts this graphically:

 <img src="{{ site.baseurl }}/media/conc3.png" alt="Drawing" width="500px"/>

-The intended benefits are:
+The intended effects are:

 * More changed input nodes per turn => more nodes of the graph are reached => more opportunity for horizontal parallelization.
 * More workload per node => move effective processing and parallelization as overhead becomes less significant.